idvlecio3silva/About-me/README.md

 # Hi, welcome to my GitHub 👩‍💻👍
-- 💻 Cybersecurity Analyst, Linux Administrator and IT Project Manager
+- 💻 Cybersecurity & Linux enthusiastic and IT Project Manager
-- 👨‍💻 Trying to be a Developer
 - 👯 Available to collaborate on technology projects
-- 📫 Development: idaleciosilva.dev@gmail.com
+- 📫 Project Management: idaleciosilva.pm@gmail.com
 - 📫 Cybersecurity and Linux: ida.infoseg@gmail.com

  ## Technology tools used